Timmoth/AsyncMonolith/README.md

 ## Producing Messages

 - **Save Changes**: Ensure that you call `SaveChangesAsync` after producing a message, unless you are producing a message inside a consumer, where it is called automatically.
-- **Transactional Persistence**: Produce messages along with changes to your `DbContext` before calling `SaveChangesAsync`, ensuring messages and your domain changes are persisted transactionally.
+- **Transactional Persistence**: Produce messages along with changes to your `DbContext` before calling `SaveChangesAsync`, ensuring your domain changes and the messages they produce are persisted transactionally.

 ## Scheduling Messages

 - **Delay**: Scheduled messages will be produced repeatedly at the frequency of the delay provided
 - **Save Changes**: Ensure that you call `SaveChangesAsync` after creating a scheduled message, unless you are producing a message inside a consumer, where it is called automatically.
-- **Transactional Persistence**: Schedule messages along with changes to your `DbContext` before calling `SaveChangesAsync`, ensuring messages and your domain changes are persisted transactionally.
+- **Transactional Persistence**: Schedule messages along with changes to your `DbContext` before calling `SaveChangesAsync`, ensuring your domain changes and the messages they produce are persisted transactionally.
 -
 ## Consuming Messages